missionpossiblepartnership/mpp-shared-code/README.md

   - `mppshared.models.asset`: Contains the `Asset` class, this class is used to store the assets through the simulation, and it contains multiple parameters and methods to work with.
 Besides the `Asset` class it also includes an `AssetStack` class to store all the assets that are available during a given year in a simulation.
   - `mppshared.models.simulation_pathway`: Contains the `SimulationPathway` class, this class is used to store the simulation pathways, and it contains all the parameters needed to describe the pathway running, and methods to interact with the pathway (e.g. calculate the emissions for a given year, get the stack for a given year, etc).
   - `mppshared.models.transition`: Contains the `TransitionRegistry` class, used to track the different transitions that have been applied to the assets in the simulation.
 This class can produce a `pandas.DataFrame` with all the transitions.
   - `mppshared.models.carbon_budget`: Contains the `CarbonBudget` class, used to store the carbon budget for a sector, it can produce different carbon budget shapes by taking the start, end year.
-IT also has a method to access the emission limit for a given year.
+It also has a method to access the emission limit for a given year.
   - `mppshared.models.carbon_cost_trajectory`: Contains a `CarbonCost` class to define the trajectory of the carbon cost to be applied to the different transitions based on the technology destination emissions.
-  - `mppshared.models.constraints`: A collection of different constraints to be used with the model, THe constraints are applied each time the model wants to make a transition, each constraint returns a boolean value indicating if the transition is allowed or not.
+  - `mppshared.models.constraints`: A collection of different constraints to be used with the model, The constraints are applied each time the model wants to make a transition, each constraint returns a boolean value indicating if the transition is allowed or not.
-- `mppshared.agent_logic`: Contains the different actions that can be implemented in a company asset:
+- `mppshared.agent_logic`: Contains the different actions that the assets can take in the simulation, from being decommissioned, to being replaced by a new asset, or being upgraded:
   - `mppshared.agent_logic.brownfield`: It has the actions to enact a retrofit in a brownfield asset.
   - `mppshared.agent_logic.greenfield`: It has the actions to build a new greenfield asset.
   - `mppshared.agent_logic.decommission`: It has the actions to decommission an asset.